 Friendship Opportunities and Community Living

 It can be difficult to form friendships later in life.
 Friends move or pass away, and there are less opportunities for social clubs and activities that fit into one’s lifestyle.
 In many cases, simply the act of prioritizing relationships can make all the difference.
-Seniors often find that moving to a Life Care Community like Abbey Delray can help them meet like-minded individuals and participate in shared activities with others.
+Seniors often find that moving to a community like Abbey Delray can help them meet like-minded individuals and participate in shared activities with others.

 Here are some suggestions for making and nurturing friendships: